 After years of use, the popular picnic area and adjacent barbecues, as well as the trail system were in great need of some TLC.
-The NAC developed a plan to revitalize the picnic area, improve the trail system, and restore the waterfront.
+The NAC and JBRPC in partnership with NYC Parks developed a plan to revitalize the picnic area, improve the trail system, and restore the waterfront.

-Working in coordination with the Rockaway Park Administrator and other NYC Parks staff, NAC will oversee the replacement of existing picnic tables and barbecues, and the installation of new plantings.
-This project will also include the creation of a new mural adjacent to the picnic area.
-NAC and NYC Parks will engage local youth and artists in the design and installation of the mural.
-The work is expected to begin in the summer of 2017.
+Working in coordination with the Rockaway Park Administrator and other NYC Parks staff, NAC and JBRPC oversaw the replacement of existing picnic tables and barbecues, and the installation of new plantings.
+This project also include the creation of a new mural adjacent to the picnic area which was completed in 2017.
+NAC, JBRPC and NYC Parks engaged local youth and artists in the design and installation of the mural.

 Mural before the project

-This project will also include the creation of a new mural adjacent to the picnic area, engaging local youth and artists in the design and installation.
+This project also includes the creation of a new mural adjacent to the picnic area, engaging local youth and artists in the design and installation.

 Picnic and BBQ area before the project

-Existing picnic tables and barbecues will be replaced, and new plantings will be installed.
+Existing picnic tables and barbecues were replaced, and new plantings installed.

 Bayswater Park draws people from many neighboring communities for active and passive recreation.
-This project will build on a series of successful 2016 pilot projects by NAC and NYC Parks to improve public access and encourage the use of trails in natural areas across NYC.
+This project builds on a series of successful 2016 pilot projects by NAC and NYC Parks to improve public access and encourage the use of trails in natural areas across NYC.
 These projects include improvements to existing trails and closing redundant trails through tree planting, resulting in one mile of trail at Bayswater Park.
-The Bayswater trail will provide a connection to Norton Basin Natural Resource Area.
-Trails will be clearly marked and maps will be available on-site and online.
-Work will be conducted by a combination of staff and student volunteers.
-Work is expected to be completed by the end of 2017.
+The Bayswater trail provides a connection to Norton Basin Natural Resource Area.
+Trails are now clearly marked with blazes (below).
+Work on the trail was compelted in 2017.

 This project will rebuild and enhance wetlands and adjacent forest that were impacted by development in the Rockaways, and will improve coastal resilience.
 Work will be coordinated with the NYC Parks Wetlands Restoration team and with interagency partners with construction expected to begin in 2018.